 - Colouring materials

-1. Download and print the templates from the list below.
+1. Download and print the farm craft templates from the list below.
 You can choose from the black and white (which you can colour in yourself) or the coloured version of the activity.

 There is a front and back sheet for the animals, tractor and trailer in either coloured or black and white, so be sure to print off both front and back for all that you require.
 Print as many pages as you like to make a really big farm.

-2. If you choose the black and white version of the activity colour all of the images before cutting them, as it is much easier.
-Cut out all the animals and glue the corresponding sides together to make: a horse, a cow, a pig, a sheep, a dog and a chicken.
+2. If you choose the black and white version, it is much easier to colour all of the images before cutting them.
+Once ready, cut out all the animals and glue the front and back sides together to make a horse, a cow, a pig, a sheep, a dog and a chicken.

 3. To make the tractor you’ll need two small boxes (I’ve used empty vitamin boxes) and glue.
 Cut out the coloured images of the tractor and trailer and glue them to the sides of the boxes.
 You can take a piece of string to join the tractor and the trailer together.